 How to use a washing machine entails a little more effort than you would think.

-Aside from learning all the washing symbols on your washer and learning the best ways to do washing, how to load a washing machine correctly can make a huge difference to how clean your clothes and linens will be when they come out of the wash.
+Aside from learning all the washing symbols on your washer and learning the best ways to do washing, how to load a washing machine correctly can make a huge difference to how clean your fashion items and linens will be when they come out of the wash.

-Experts at leading detergent brand Ariel explain, 'Loading your washing machine correctly can give you much better washing results, not to mention also help you cut down on waste.'
+Chris Jindra, senior brand manager, Proctor & Gamble explains, 'Loading your washing machine correctly can give you much better washing results, not to mention also help you cut down on waste.'

 Don't overload the washing machine

 When using a washing machine, our advice begins with a lesson on overstuffing your machine.
 If you cram clothes too tightly in the machine, water won't have room properly circulate, leading to wrinkles and limited stain removal.